 Same as EIL 460, EPSY 487, FR 460, GER 460, ITAL 460, and PORT 460.
 See EIL 460.

-Study of the major authors and texts of the early modern period (Renaissance and Baroque) with particular attention to the cultural and political contexts of sixteenth and seventeenth century Spain.
+Examines the cultural production of 20th and 21st century Spain, with emphasis on major works, critical movements and debates.
 Instruction in Spanish unless otherwise noted.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated to a maximum of 6 undergraduate hours or 8 graduate hours if topic varies.
-Prerequisite: SPAN 310 and SPAN 318 or consent of instructor.
+Prerequisite: SPAN 312 and SPAN 320 or consent of instructor.

 Examines major works, critical movements and/or theoretical issues in the 20th and 21st century Spanish American literary and cultural studies.
 Instruction in Spanish unless otherwise noted.
 3 undergraduate hours.
 4 graduate hours.
 May be repeated to a maximum of 6 undergraduate hours or 8 graduate hours if topic varies.
 Prerequisite: SPAN 326 or equivalent or consent of instructor.